aolle/aolle.github.io/_pages/about.md

 He obtained a Bachelor's degree in Computer Engineering from Universitat Rovira i Virgili ([Escola Tècnica Superior d'Enginyeria](https://web.archive.org/web/20100623022420/http://www.etse.urv.cat/sections/general/guia_docent/caES/2002_2003/guiadocent_2002_2003_informatica.pdf){:target="_blank" rel="noopener noreferrer"}) , where he also completed the teaching certificate.
 He obtained two Master's degrees in Computer Engineering from [Universitat Oberta de Catalunya](https://web.archive.org/web/20111115230620/http://www.uoc.edu/estudis/titulacions/enginyeria_informatica/pla_estudis/index.html){:target="_blank" rel="noopener noreferrer"}, where his Master's thesis was [research-oriented](https://www.uoc.edu/portal/_resources/CA/documents/qualitat/qualitat-titulacions/informatica-multimedia-telecomunicacions/20091221_Memoria_MPL_VERIFICADA_n.pdf){:target="_blank" rel="noopener noreferrer"}, providing his with competencies related to the field of scientific research.
 Currently published [here](https://www.recercat.cat/handle/2072/251627){:target="_blank" rel="noopener noreferrer"} at [RECERCAT - Dipòsit de la Recerca de Catalunya](https://www.recercat.cat/quees){:target="_blank" rel="noopener noreferrer"}.

-Additionally, he has authored some of the course materials for the Master's degree in Data Science, and has also served as a university instructor/consultant for the programming courses in computer and telecommunications engineering.
+Additionally, he has authored some of the course materials for the Master's degree in Data Science, and has also served as a university instructor/consultant for programming courses in the BSc in computer and telecommunications engineering.

 As a Specialist Solution Architect, he is currently focused on open source technologies for the enterprise, and he also participates in events as a speaker.
 In the past, during his professional career, he has worked as a software engineer, consultant, and support engineer; with a strong customer-oriented focus.

 In his free time, he focuses on hardware and software security, as well as contributing to open source projects.
 He is currently one of the developers for the [OWASP WebGoat project](https://owasp.org/www-project-webgoat/){:target="_blank" rel="noopener noreferrer"}.

-Opinions are my own.

 # Workshops